 In a nutshell…

 The return.smtp2go.net CNAME record handles the SPF verification for your domain.
-This is the new industry standard means of verification and does not require you to include us on your own publically available SPF, which makes things more secure!
+This is the new industry standard means of verification and does not require you to include us on your own publicly available SPF, which makes things more secure!

 Once the CNAME records for the sender domain have been updated correctly (within the DNS provider’s dashboard), your domain will show as ‘Verified’ on your Verified Senders page.